elhumble/minION_species_ID/README.md

 (threshold proportion of total reads for a cluster to be retained) parameters in the `5.0_NGSpeciesID.sh` script.

-Ensure primer files match relevant primers.
+Ensure primer files are correct.

 Suggested parameters for COI fish primers: